-Lisbon has become one of Europe’s most loved Digital Nomad haunts.
-While many travellers will stay away from the western side of the continent, as they generally look for lower prices, Lisbon is still an incredibly affordable city, with cheap rent and food and drink.
+Lisbon has become one of Europe’s most beloved Digital Nomad haunts.
+While many travelers will stay away from the western side of the continent, as they generally look for lower prices, Lisbon is still an incredibly affordable city, with cheap rent and food and drink.

-Lisbon also regularly ranks as one of most liveable cities in Europe!
+Lisbon also regularly ranks as one of the most liveable cities in Europe!

 With its growing community of digital nomads and its abundance of affordable amenities, Lisbon is a great choice for anyone looking for a new place to live and work remotely.